 If your sliding door is opened frequently and comes in contact with dirt from pets or kids, a cellular shade could become soiled easily.
 If easy cleaning is important to you, we recommend sliding panels in a vinyl or solar fabric which can be wiped down with soapy water.

-If you care more about classic style than specialty features and functionality, try custom draperies for sliding glass doors.
-Draperies will add softness and are a great way to camouflage a sliding door if you’d rather it not be on display.
+If you care more about classic style than specialty features and functionality, try custom curtains or draperies for sliding glass doors.
+Curtains will add softness and are a great way to camouflage a sliding door if you'd rather it not be on display.

 Choose from patterns, prints, and solids in hundreds of colors to coordinate perfectly with your existing decor.
 If you need to control light or heat, add a blackout or thermal lining to your sliding glass door curtains.

-Avoid rod pocket style draperies for patio doors.
+Avoid rod pocket style curtains for patio doors.
 They are not designed to be pulled open and closed frequently.
-Pinch pleat or grommet style draperies can easily slide side to side.
+Pinch pleat or grommet style curtains can easily slide side to side.

-For a layered look, you can combine draperies with another sliding glass door window treatment.
-Some customers combine blackout draperies with light filtering vertical cellular shades or sheer sliding panels for adjustable light control.
+For a layered look, you can combine curtains with another sliding glass door window treatment.
+Some customers combine blackout curtains with light filtering vertical cellular shades or sheer sliding panels for adjustable light control.